quipu-dev/Stitcher/content.md

 ):
     """
-    Verifies that Pyright can resolve types from a generated stub package by providing an explicit pyrightconfig.json that points to the venv's site-packages.
+    Verifies that Pyright can resolve types from a generated stub package by running it from a controlled working directory with an explicit pyright config.
 This is the definitive test for IDE compatibility.
     """
     # --- ARRANGE ---